MassimoDaul/Kaggle/README.md

     pip3 install textblob

-    # SSL doesn't trust the punkt resources, so we have to manually grab it.
+    # SSL doesn't trust the punkt resources, so we have to manually grab it and install the certificates.

     pip3 install --trusted-host pypi.python.org textblob

+    "/Applications/Python 3.6/Install Certificates.command"

+    # Make sure the quotes are there

     # in your python console